Your aunt is lying. Okay, maybe not your aunt but we all have that person.

 Steer Clear Of Restaurants Near Major Landmarks

-But, more often than not, a restaurant that's within spitting distance of major landmarks are tourist traps.
-We find this to be especially true in the area surrounding Rome's Trevi fountain and Venice's near Saint Mark's Square, FYI.
+But, more often than not, a restaurant that’s within spitting distance of major landmarks is a tourist trap.
+We find this to be especially true in the area surrounding Rome’s Trevi fountain and Venice’s near Saint Mark’s Square, FYI.

 Avoid The Menu That’s Longer Than War & Peace